AmiraAli23/intro-assignment/README.md

 ## Landscape

 ModernAdvisor is in the "robo-advising" domain of Fintech.
-Robo-advising is a technological services that uses formulas, algorithms and other code to produce investment advice and portfolios.
-Users are reequired to fill out a questionairre that gathers information regarding income, risk appetite, financial goals, and other demographic information.
-The more extensive the questionairre is, the better as it will better suit the investor's needs.
+Robo-advising includes technological services that use formulas, algorithms, and other code to produce investment advice and portfolios.
+Users are required to fill out a questionnaire that gathers information regarding income, risk appetite, financial goals, and other demographic information.
+A more extensive questionnaire will better understand the investor's needs.

-As technology is becoming more integrated in each industry, robo advising has been on the rise since its introduction in 2008 [Source](https://www.investopedia.com/terms/r/roboadvisor-roboadviser.asp).
+As technology is becoming more integrated in each industry, robo-advising has been on the rise since its introduction in 2008 [Source](https://www.investopedia.com/terms/r/roboadvisor-roboadviser.asp).
 Below is a graph showing the value of assets under management (AuM) by robo advisors from 2018 to a projected 2023.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/99091066/155822630-63bec423-af85-4940-9eff-098bf893c9de.png">